Nuclei-Software/nuclei-board-labs/doc/source/labs/rvstar/level1/lab1_2.rst

 **Purpose**

 - To get familar with the peripheral of |gd_mcu|: Timer
-- To learn how to program peripheral registers to control the MCU Timer
+- To know how to program peripheral registers to control the MCU Timer

 **Requirements**